Kathy Ireland: 2003–2013

-Already in 2004, Ireland's annual take was thought to be around $10 million.
 Forbes described Ireland as a "prototype for model-turned-mogul" in a 2006 article about the trend of modelpreneurs.
-By 2004, kathy ireland Worldwide was marketing products from 16 manufacturers - including those of Nourison and Pacific Coast Lighting - selling them in over 34,000 retail locations in as many as 14 countries.
+By 2004, Kathy Ireland Worldwide was marketing products from 16 manufacturers—including those of Nourison and Pacific Coast Lighting—selling them in over 34,000 retail locations in as many as 14 countries.

-Between 2005 and 2012, products bearing Ireland's brand generated $2 billion in annual retail sales and the company became a leader in its industry.
+Between 2005 and 2012, products bearing Ireland's brand generated $2 billion in annual retail sales.
 In a May 2012 British Vogue article, Ireland was called the world's richest model.

-Afterwards Ireland started designing wedding dresses and social occasion gowns.
-She launched her line of wedding gowns by presenting a runway fashion show at the Festival of Brides held in Disneyland Resort in 2012.
-Sterling/Winters Company is a wholly owned subsidiary of kathy ireland Worldwide, which is the management company for Janet Jackson.
+Ireland launched her line of wedding gowns by presenting a runway fashion show at the Festival of Brides held in the Disneyland Resort in 2012.

-American Legend launched a Kathy Ireland collection consisting of 30 styles, which was featured at Macy's beginning in Fall 2011.
+American Legend launched a Kathy Ireland collection in 2011.
 Ireland is chief designer for Royal Footwear & Accessories (The RFA Group).
 She has established a relationship with manufacturer Gorham designing dinnerware, glassware and flatware.

 Ireland designed collections of jewelry inspired by Elizabeth Taylor.
-Ireland launched a collection of pet products called Loved Ones, which includes furniture, bowls, collars, toys and luxury bedding.
+Ireland launched a collection of pet products called Loved Ones.
 She teamed up with Worldwise Inc., a pet products company based in San Rafael, California, to create the pet collection.

-2013-present: Strategic relationships
+2013–present

-In 2013, kathy ireland Worldwide entered into a licensing agreement with rug manufacturer Nourison, to create a new collection of affordable area rugs.
-Since that time, Kathy Ireland Home by Nourison has expanded to include more than 20 distinct rug collections.
+In 2013, Kathy Ireland Worldwide entered into a licensing agreement with rug manufacturer Nourison, to create a new collection of area rugs.

 In 2015, Forbes named Ireland one of America's 50 most successful self-made women (as measured by their net worth) in its first ever list of the kind.
 Lending her name to several thousands of different products, her company was listed as the 26th biggest licensor in the world in 2019 by License Global.
-Media has compared Kathy favourably to Martha Stewart, Kathy responded that Stewart's "designs are perfect and ours are messy".

-In 2016, in association with Paul Raps New York, Yaron Turgeman from Taly Diamonds and Roland Krainz from Krainz Creations, Kathy Ireland launched "Diamonds by Kathy Ireland", a collection of sixty-five jewelry pieces: engagement rings, wedding bands, patent-pending earrings, bracelets and pendants.
+In 2016, in association with Paul Raps New York, Yaron Turgeman from Taly Diamonds and Roland Krainz from Krainz Creations, Ireland launched "Diamonds by Kathy Ireland", a collection of jewelry pieces.
 The collection premiered at the 2017 Luxury and JCK shows in Las Vegas.